-The $500 Question: A Dive into Outsourcing in the Philippines
+The $500 Question: A 2026 Philippines Salary Guide for Outsourcing

-Filipino professionals earn 70% to 90% less, even with the same responsibilities and tasks.
-This pay gap highlights the economic differences between countries and the cost advantages many businesses get when outsourcing work to the Philippines.
+According to the 2024 Occupational Wage Survey, the Philippines’ average monthly income for full-time workers is approximately P21,544.
+It’s much lower than the US average of $5,174 per month.
+Filipino professionals earn 70% to 80% less, even with the same responsibilities and tasks.
+This pay gap highlights economic differences between countries and the cost advantages many businesses gain from outsourcing tasks to remote experts in the Philippines.

 How much can you save by outsourcing work to the Philippines?
 Download our FREE salary guide to know more!

-Being aware of these numbers allows you to understand why outsourcing in the Philippines should be an option for you.
+Being aware of these numbers helps you understand why outsourcing to the Philippines should be an option for you.

 6 Essential Factors Affecting Wages in the Philippines